ieg-vienna/TimeBench/start.md

     1. Register at [GitHub](https://github.com/)
         and [setup SSH keys](https://help.github.com/articles/generating-ssh-keys) _(optional)_

+        Otherwise you can use the `HTTPS clone URL` as URI.

     2. Clone TimeBench to your computer and add it to Eclipse
         1. in Eclipse select `File` -> `Import`
         2. then `Git` -> `Projects from Git`